 - Provide a mailing list subscription feature

 - Integrate a blog or a news page for site visitors to know what you’re business is up to

 An internal link is text within your website that is connected to another relevant page on your website.
 For example, the process of defining customer personas within a business is discussed in this blog.
-I provided a link to a specific client project above, that provides relevant content for site viewers to use as a reference regarding customer personas and what they look like.
-By linking the word “customer personas” to a previous project I’ve completed, it provides a great way to lead users to additional information that they may be looking for.
+I provided a link to a specific client project in my portfolio that can be of value to anyone wanting to see an example of a good customer persona.
+By linking the word “customer personas” to a previous project, it provides a great way to lead users to additional information on my site.
 As search engines crawl your website, they often move from one page to the next helping the pages on your website be understood by search engines faster.

 Keywords are the terms that best describe your website and it’s content.
 Keywords should be unique to each page on your website and this all starts with good content.
-By making your content natural and relevant helps search engines make the connection between your website and the terms users are including in their search.
+By designing relevant content, this helps search engines make the connection between your website and the terms users include in their search.
 You need to do some online research to understand the words, phrases and terms that are closely associated to your business or industry and be sure to include them into your website’s communication.
 Keywords can be added into your website either by hand coding them into the individual web pages or through a website building tool such as WordPress, WIX or SQUARESPACE.